WildernessLabs/Documentation/Legacy_Netduino/Getting_Started/readme.md

 3. Select the board in the left nav.
 4. To the right of the firmware info, click *Check for Update*

+# Create your First App

+1. Open either Visual Studio (windows) or Xamarin Studio (mac)
+2. Create a new Netduino application